 The information that follows describes the actions we are taking to minimize risk and reduce emissions and waste, and the technologies that are helping our customers reduce their environmental footprint.

-Schlumberger has implemented a risk-based procedure that is part of our environmental standard for the management of ecosystem and biodiversity impacts.
-This procedure includes addressing biodiversity protection, preventing the migration of invasive species, and minimizing the footprint of our exploration and production operations.
-As one example, vegetation often bears the brunt of seismic acquisition on land, but using brush cutters rather than bulldozers can alleviate this impact.
+An example includes the use of brush cutters rather than bulldozers to alleviate the impact on vegetation which often bears the brunt of seismic acquisition on land.
 Brush cutters leave roots undisturbed and foster a more rapid return of vegetation.
 They also can help protect fragile desert dunes, as well as Arctic permafrost.
 Similarly, mulch cutters reduce the environmental impact of seismic operations.
 The mulch layer prevents rutting of the surface as the seismic vehicles pass, which in turn helps prevent erosion and alteration of local drainage patterns.
 The mulch layer left behind effectively protects the rootstock and nourishes the topsoil, helping promote rapid regeneration of vegetation during the next season’s growth.

 Schlumberger activities, products, and services are designed, procured, and used with a goal of efficiently managing resource consumption across the life cycle.
 Through increased internal resource efficiency, we are finding new ways to reduce emissions.
 The rigor now present in emissions reporting and auditing has led to the inclusion of the amount of emissions being stated as a function of total revenue as well as per employee per year.